 If you’re looking for ethical gifts for kids, I have hand-picked a selection that should tick all the boxes, from babies to teens.
 Each brand has strong ethical credentials.
 Some encourage kids to recycle, reuse and care about the environment and their fellow humans.
-Some are organic, fair trade and chemical-free to minimise the impact on our environment.
+Some of these ethical gifts for kids are organic, fair trade and chemical-free to minimise the impact on our environment.

 Some of these products have been gifted to me for inclusion in my guide to ethical gifts for kids, and they are labeled as (gifted), everything else are things I bought myself.
 I have some affiliate links, which help support my blog, they are marked *.

 As brand ambassadors for ethical organic kidswear brand Piccalilly, we have experienced first hand how wonderful their clothes are.
 They are super soft and free from any chemicals which could harm sensitive skin, so they would make fantastic gifts.

 Ava wears the Piccalilly Navy Deer Top (gifted) and Thea wears the unisex Piccalilly Mustard Quilted Sweatshirt (£22, gifted).
 Thea is wearing this sweatshirt non-stop at the moment, apart from the times I wrestle it off her to wash it!

 The clothes we were gifted have lasted brilliantly, and are firm favourites with both girls over a year later.
 They have all worn and washed so well.
 The colours are still beautifully vibrant, and the prints still look fantastic.

 The girls wear these dresses an average of once a week, and they wash beautifully and are still as vibrant as a year ago.
 As you can see, Ava’s dress will need to be handed down to Thea soon as she’s getting a bit tall for it, but Thea’s dress still has plenty of room.